The Argument from Religious Experience

 Brain-Based Explanations

-Neuroscience has identified specific brain mechanisms that reliably produce religious experiences without any external divine stimulus.
-Temporal lobe epilepsy triggers intense feelings of a divine presence, cosmic unity, and profound meaning.
-Neurosurgeon Wilder Penfield demonstrated in the mid-20th century that electrical stimulation of the temporal lobes could produce mystical feelings, out-of-body sensations, and the strong impression of a nearby presence.
+Neuroscience has found specific brain mechanisms that reliably produce religious experiences with no outside divine input.
+Temporal lobe epilepsy triggers intense feelings of a divine presence, cosmic unity, and deep meaning.
+In the mid-20th century, neurosurgeon Wilder Penfield showed that electrical stimulation of the temporal lobes could produce mystical feelings, out-of-body sensations, and a strong sense of a nearby presence.

-More recently, psychedelic research has shown that substances like psilocybin reliably produce experiences that subjects describe as among the most spiritually significant of their lives - indistinguishable in character from spontaneous mystical experiences.
-A landmark 2006 Johns Hopkins study found that over 60% of participants rated their psilocybin experience as one of the five most personally meaningful experiences of their lives.
-If a chemical can reliably trigger “encounters with God,” this strongly suggests the experience originates in brain chemistry rather than in contact with an external deity.
+Psychedelic research adds more weight.
+Substances like psilocybin reliably produce experiences that subjects rate among the most spiritually meaningful of their lives, and that look identical to spontaneous mystical experiences.
+In a landmark 2006 Johns Hopkins study, over 60% of participants rated their psilocybin trip as one of the five most personally meaningful experiences of their lives.
+If a chemical can reliably trigger “encounters with God,” that points to brain chemistry, not contact with an outside deity.

 The Mechanism Does Not Disprove the Experience

-Defenders of the argument respond that identifying a brain mechanism does not refute the experience.
-Every experience has neural correlates - seeing a real tree involves V1 activation just as hallucinating a tree does.
-The fact that we can identify the brain states associated with religious experience does not prove there is no external referent.
-Swinburne argues that God could work through brain mechanisms to communicate with humans, just as genuine sensory perception works through neural mechanisms.
+Defenders reply that finding a brain mechanism does not refute the experience.
+Every experience has a brain side - seeing a real tree fires the same visual cortex as hallucinating a tree.
+So showing the brain side of religious experience does not show there is nothing real being experienced.
+Swinburne argues God could work through the brain to communicate, just as ordinary sight works through the brain.

-This response has philosophical merit but weakens the argument’s evidential force.
-Once we know that the brain can produce compelling religious experiences without any external stimulus, the Principle of Credulity becomes much harder to apply.
-We now have strong reasons to doubt religious experiences that we did not have for ordinary perceptual experiences.
+This reply has some force but it does weaken the argument.
+Once we know the brain can produce vivid religious experiences with no outside input, the Principle of Credulity gets much harder to apply.
+We now have a strong reason to doubt religious experiences that we do not have for ordinary perception.

 The Contradiction Problem

-Religious experiences across traditions contradict each other in ways that undermine their collective evidential value.
-Christians experience Jesus Christ as a personal savior.
+Religious experiences across traditions contradict each other in ways that hurt their evidence value as a whole.
+Christians experience Jesus as a personal savior.
 Hindus experience Vishnu, Shiva, or Brahman as ultimate reality.
-Buddhists experience states of sunyata (emptiness) and non-self that explicitly deny any personal God.
+Buddhists experience states of sunyata (emptiness) and no-self that flatly deny any personal God.
 Muslims experience Allah.
 Indigenous traditions experience nature spirits and ancestors.

-These are not minor variations on a single theme - they involve fundamentally incompatible claims about the nature of ultimate reality.
-If a Christian’s experience of Jesus as the unique Son of God is veridical, then the Buddhist’s experience of reality as fundamentally impersonal is illusory, and vice versa.
-The mutual contradiction means that at most one tradition’s specific theological claims can be correct, which means the vast majority of religious experiences worldwide are at least partially misleading about the nature of what is experienced.
+These are not small variations on one theme.
+They make incompatible claims about what is ultimately real.
+If the Christian’s experience of Jesus as the unique Son of God is true, then the Buddhist’s experience of reality as basically impersonal is wrong, and the other way around.
+At most one tradition’s specific claims can be right, which means most religious experiences worldwide are at least partly mistaken about what they encounter.

-Defenders sometimes argue that all traditions are encountering the same underlying reality but interpreting it through different cultural lenses.
-This response is plausible for vague mystical experiences of “unity” or “transcendence,” but it is much harder to sustain for specific, content-rich experiences like encounters with Jesus, visions of Vishnu, or Buddhist experiences that explicitly deny a creator God.
+Defenders sometimes say all traditions meet the same underlying reality and just interpret it through different cultural lenses.
+That is reasonable for vague experiences of “unity” or “transcendence.”
+It is much harder to apply to content-heavy experiences like meeting Jesus, seeing Vishnu, or Buddhist experiences that explicitly deny a creator God.

 Psychological Explanations

-Beyond neuroscience, several well-documented psychological mechanisms generate experiences that feel profoundly real and meaningful without requiring any supernatural cause.
+Beyond neuroscience, several well-known psychological mechanisms produce experiences that feel deeply real and meaningful without any supernatural cause.

-Confirmation bias leads people to notice and remember events that confirm their existing beliefs while ignoring contradictory evidence.
-A person praying for healing who recovers will attribute it to answered prayer; if they do not recover, the unanswered prayer is rationalized or forgotten.
-Apophenia - the human tendency to perceive meaningful patterns in random data - explains why people find divine messages in coincidences, natural formations, and ambiguous stimuli.
+Confirmation bias makes people notice and remember events that fit their beliefs and ignore the rest.
+Someone who prays for healing and recovers credits answered prayer; if they do not recover, the unanswered prayer is rationalized or forgotten.
+Apophenia - our tendency to see meaningful patterns in random data - explains why people find divine messages in coincidences, natural shapes, and ambiguous stimuli.

-Social context powerfully shapes religious experience.
-People raised in charismatic Christian churches commonly report speaking in tongues and being “slain in the Spirit.”
-People raised in Hindu traditions report visions of Hindu deities.
-People raised in secular environments rarely report any religious experience at all.
-This cultural dependence strongly suggests that the content of religious experience is shaped by expectation and social learning rather than by contact with an objective reality.
+Social context strongly shapes religious experience.
+People raised in charismatic Christian churches commonly speak in tongues and report being “slain in the Spirit.”
+People raised in Hindu traditions see Hindu deities.
+People raised in secular settings rarely report any religious experience at all.
+This cultural dependence suggests the content of religious experience comes from expectation and social learning, not from contact with an outside reality.

-Extreme physical states - sleep deprivation, fasting, sensory deprivation, hyperventilation, physical trauma - reliably produce altered states of consciousness that are interpreted as spiritual.
-Many religious traditions have long used these techniques (extended fasting, sweat lodges, repetitive chanting) precisely because they produce powerful subjective states.
+Extreme physical states - sleep deprivation, fasting, sensory deprivation, hyperventilation, physical trauma - reliably produce altered states of consciousness that get read as spiritual.
+Many traditions have long used these techniques (extended fasting, sweat lodges, repetitive chanting) for exactly that reason.

 The Argument’s Strongest Ground

-Despite these challenges, the argument retains some force.
-The universality of religious experience across every known culture - including cultures with no contact with each other - is a datum that requires explanation.
-Even if each individual experience can be explained psychologically, the fact that human brains universally produce the sense of a transcendent dimension is itself interesting.
-It could mean that the brain evolved a “God module” for social cohesion purposes, but it could also mean that the brain has some capacity to detect a real feature of reality.
+Despite these challenges, the argument keeps some force.
+Religious experience shows up in every known culture, including cultures with no contact with each other.
+That fact needs an explanation.
+Even if each case can be explained psychologically, the fact that human brains everywhere produce a sense of a transcendent dimension is interesting.
+It could mean the brain evolved a “God module” for social cohesion.
+It could also mean the brain has some way to detect a real feature of reality.

-The Argument from Desire makes a related point: every natural human desire (hunger, thirst, sexual desire) corresponds to a real object that satisfies it.
-If humans universally desire transcendence, perhaps transcendence exists.
-This reasoning is suggestive rather than conclusive, but it explains why the argument from experience continues to be taken seriously.
+The Argument from Desire adds a related point: every natural human desire (hunger, thirst, sex) has a real object that satisfies it.
+If humans everywhere desire transcendence, perhaps transcendence exists.
+This is suggestive rather than conclusive, but it is part of why the argument from experience is still taken seriously.

 Relationship to Other Arguments

-The Argument from Religious Experience connects to several other theories on this site.
-The Argument from Miracles relies partly on eyewitness testimony of supernatural events - a specific subset of religious experience.
-If general religious experience is unreliable, miracle testimony is weakened further.
+The Argument from Religious Experience connects to several others on this site.
+The Argument from Miracles relies partly on eyewitness testimony of supernatural events - a specific kind of religious experience.
+If general religious experience is unreliable, miracle testimony gets weaker too.

-The Argument from Consciousness intersects at a deeper level: if consciousness itself is mysterious and potentially non-physical, then perhaps religious experiences access a real dimension of reality that physical science cannot detect.
-Conversely, the Problem of Divine Hiddenness asks why God would communicate through ambiguous experiences rather than through clear, universal, unmistakable revelation.
+The Argument from Consciousness intersects at a deeper level: if consciousness itself is mysterious and possibly non-physical, then maybe religious experiences tap into a real dimension that physical science cannot detect.
+On the other side, the Problem of Divine Hiddenness asks why God would speak through such fuzzy and inconsistent experiences instead of clear, universal, unmistakable revelation.

 Our Scoring

-The soundness score of 20 is low because the argument’s premises face strong defeaters.
-Neuroscience demonstrates that the brain can produce compelling religious experiences without any external stimulus.
-The contradictions between traditions mean most religious experiences are at least partially misleading about the nature of what is being experienced.
-And well-documented psychological mechanisms (confirmation bias, apophenia, social conditioning) provide plausible naturalistic explanations for the phenomena.
+The soundness score of 20 is low because the premises face strong objections.
+Neuroscience shows the brain can produce vivid religious experiences with no outside input.
+The contradictions between traditions mean most religious experiences are at least partly mistaken about what they encounter.
+And well-known psychological mechanisms (confirmation bias, apophenia, social conditioning) give plausible natural explanations for the same data.

-The Higher Power score of 60 is the highest because religious experiences across all traditions most consistently describe contact with some form of transcendent reality, a presence greater than the self, or a ground of being.
-Even when specific theological content differs, the experiential core - a sense of encountering something ultimate - is remarkably consistent.
-If any type of God is supported by this evidence, it is a vague Higher Power or transcendent reality.
+The Higher Power score of 60 is the highest because religious experiences across all traditions most consistently describe contact with some kind of transcendent reality - a presence greater than the self, or a ground of being.
+Even when the specific content differs, the experiential core (a sense of meeting something ultimate) is consistent.
+If any kind of God is supported by this evidence, it is a vague Higher Power.

 The Creator score of 50 is moderate.
-Many religious experiences do involve a sense of encountering a purposeful, creative intelligence behind reality.
-However, many others (especially Buddhist and some mystical traditions) do not, which limits how strongly the evidence points to a specific Creator being.
+Many religious experiences do involve a sense of meeting a purposeful intelligence behind reality.
+But many others (especially Buddhist and some mystical traditions) do not, which limits how strongly the evidence points to a specific Creator.

-The Personal God score of 45 is the lowest because the cross-cultural contradictions most directly undermine claims about a specific personal deity.
-If experiences of Jesus, Vishnu, Allah, and Brahman all constitute evidence for a Personal God, the question of which personal God remains unanswered - and the contradictions between these experiences undermine confidence that any single tradition has accurately identified the nature of a personal deity.
-The argument supports “something transcendent” far more convincingly than “a specific omniscient, omnibenevolent being who intervenes in human affairs.”
+The Personal God score of 45 is the lowest because the cross-cultural contradictions hit hardest here.
+If experiences of Jesus, Vishnu, Allah, and Brahman all count as evidence for a Personal God, the question of which personal God remains open - and the conflicts between these experiences cut into confidence that any single tradition has the right one.
+The argument supports “something transcendent” much more convincingly than “a specific omniscient, omnibenevolent being who intervenes in human affairs.”